jsoverson/string-format/README.md

   - `%0f` : floating point with leading zero
   - `%.Df` : fixed to D decimal places
   - `%0.Df` : fixed to D decimal places with leading zero
+  - `%,Df` : Using a comma will add a comma separator every 3 digits
 - `%d` or `%i` : substitute an integer (zero decimal places)
+  - `%,d` : add comma separator every 3 digits
 - `%%` : literal % sign

 ## Examples